 Return to Cusco in the evening with memories that will last a lifetime.

-Join us on this expedition from Cusco or Sacred Valley and visit this ancient city abandoned in the early 16th century.
+Join us on this expedition from Cusco or the Sacred Valley and visit this ancient city, abandoned in the early 16th century.

 Tour Highlights:

-- Expert tour guides accompany you trough Machu Picchu citadel
+- Expert tour guides accompany you through the Machu Picchu citadel.

-- Hey, we'll be picking you up from your hotel in Cusco around 4:00 am. heading to the Ollantaytambo train station in Sacred Valley on board tourist transport with other enthusiastic travellers like you.
-If you are in a Sacred Valley hotel, don´t worry, we´ll pick you up too.
+- We’ll pick you up from your hotel in Cusco around 4:00 AM and drive to the Ollantaytambo train station in the Sacred Valley aboard comfortable tourist transport with other enthusiastic travelers like you.
+If you’re staying in the Sacred Valley, don’t worry—we’ll pick you up there too.

-- The train ride is a lovely journey of 1.5 hours across the beautiful Sacred Valley.
+- The train ride is a beautiful 1.5‑hour journey along the Sacred Valley.

-- Finally, we'll arrive at the charming Aguas Calientes, the modern town of Machu Picchu, where your tour guide will welcome you and will accompany you to take a bus to Machu Picchu citadel.
+- Upon arrival in the charming town of Aguas Calientes (Machu Picchu Pueblo), your tour guide will meet you and accompany you on the bus up to the Machu Picchu citadel.

-- When arrival to the Inca Citadel, we'll begin the magic.
-Our Machu Picchu tour lasts about 2-3 hours, during which time we'll explore the Circuit 1 or 2 that include some of the most beautiful areas of citadel, including the observatories, enclosures, temples and the central part of the citadel.
+- Upon entering the Inca citadel, the magic begins.
+Our guided visit lasts about 2–3 hours, following Circuit 2 (Classic), which includes some of the most beautiful areas of the citadel—observatories, enclosures, temples, and the central sector.

-- After this incredible experience, you'll take the train back to Ollantaytambo and then it's just a short transfer to Cusco in a touristic transportation.
+- Then, board the train back to Ollantaytambo, followed by a comfortable transfer to Cusco in tourist transportation.

 Included

-- Pick up from your hotel in Cusco or Sacred Valley
+- Pick‑up from your hotel in Cusco or the Sacred Valley

-- Train to Machu Picchu pueblo (Expedition or 360° Voyager)
+- Train to Machu Picchu Pueblo (Expedition or Voyager)

 - Entrance ticket to Machu Picchu

-- Train from Machu Picchu to Ollantaytambo (Expedition or Voyager)
+- Return train from Machu Picchu to Ollantaytambo (Expedition or Voyager)

-- Bus back to Cusco, transfer back to your hotel
+- Bus back to Cusco and transfer to your hotel (drop‑off included)

 Not Included